 Would you like to support our work?
 We only rely on colleagues to spread the word since the project has no funding for publicity!
 Please download our little publicity leaflet or our even smaller publicity leaflet and hand it out to colleagues and at courses and workshops.
 Also if you are interested in hosting a workshop please take a look at how this could benefit your school - information here!

-Vital for bilingual learners, good for all other learners.
+Vital for bilingual learners, excellent for all other learners.

 We have been in London for 30 years and on the net since there was a net, but there are still schools within cycling distance that have not heard about us!

-If you like us, please tell others about our network!
+If you like us and want to support us, please tell others about our network!

-That is the best way you can support our work.
+That is the best way you can enlarge our work.